 UCD CS Postdoctoral fellow Claudia Mazo selected as a member of the ACM Future of Computing Academy

-Claudia Mazo is a Marie Skłodowska-Curie Postdoctoral Fellow at the University College Dublin School of Computer Science and at Oncomark Ltd. Claudia was recently selected as a member of the ACM Future of Computing Academy (FCA).
+Claudia Mazo is a Marie Skłodowska-Curie Postdoctoral Fellow at the University College Dublin School of CeADAR, School of Computer Science and at Oncomark Ltd. Claudia was recently selected as a member of the ACM Future of Computing Academy (FCA).
 The ACM FCA received hundreds of very competitive applications, from academic institutions, research labs, and companies all over the world.
 Claudia's selection as one of only 36 new members reflects the impressive level of interest and activity she has already demonstrated, as well as the ideas that she describes for the future.
 Claudia will be inducted into the FCA in December at the annual FCA face-to-face meeting.
 It will take place in New York City on 16-17 December 2019.

 The FCA was established to develop the next generation of ACM leaders and help shape the future directions of ACM.
 As part of that leadership development, the FCA defines and implements pilot projects that address challenging issues facing the organization, the field, and society in general.
 FCA members have the opportunity to perform valuable services to the community while expanding their professional networks and leadership experience.